 high shoulder (hs) or top shoulder (ts) = This level will come after about 20 years.
 The mirror is at the beginning of the shoulder.
 Still no problem.

 upper shoulder (us) or high mid schoulder (hms) = This fluid loss occurs after about 30 years.
 The mirror is located between "high shoulder" and "mid shoulder".
 For younger wines, this indicates a cork error.
 There is already a certain risk of oxidation here.

 mid shoulder (ms) = This fluid loss occurs after about 40 years.
 This is the location between the bottom of the bottle neck and the beginning of the bottle body.
-The mirror is in the middle of the shoulder, where it begins to revert to the vertical.
-There is greater risk of oxidation.
+The mirror is in the middle of the shoulder, where it begins to turn back to the vertical.
+There is a greater risk of oxidation.
 Often a distinction is made in lower mid-shoulder (lms) and upper mid-shoulder (ums).

 low shoulder (ls) or bottom shoulder (bs) = The mirror lies exactly at the lower end of the shoulder.
 There is a high risk of oxidation.

 below shoulder (bs) or below bottom shoulder (bbs) = The mirror is already below the shoulder.
 The wine is almost certainly inedible.